hapax/hapax.github.io/assets/chuzenji.md

 To paraphrase the second law of thermodynamics, decay is entropically preferred, since there are many more ways to do that than look good.
-Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from the conceit of order.
+Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from our conceits of order.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake8.png" />
 </div>
 </figure>

-But while the parts may not know about ruin, the assemblage does.
+This democratic view of arrangement suits the parts, who are ignorant of ruin and know only combinatorics, but the assemblage does not have this luxury.
 When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.
 As an ordered composite, part of greater ordered composites, we